 Location: Floating Harbour, North Side, between Bristol Bridge and Castle Park Water Taxi stops (see map below)

 Access: viewable from Castle Park and Arnolfini's public programme of boat tours and events.
-The next set of tours will begin in April 2013.
-Click here for a full listing.
+Tours will continue in Spring 2014.

 ‘Seeds of Change' is the overall title of an ongoing ballast seed garden project from Brazilian artist Maria Thereza Alves.
 Between 1680 and the early 1900's ships' ballast - earth, stones and gravel from trade boats from all over the world used to weigh down the vessel as it docked - was offloaded into the river at Bristol.
 The ballast contained the seeds of plants from wherever the ship had sailed.
-Maria Thereza Alves discovered that these ballast seeds can lie dormant for hundreds of years, but that by excavating the river bed, it may be possible to germinate and grow these seeds into flourishing plants Working with the University of Bristol Botanic Garden and Bristol City Council, Arnolfini have utilised a disused concrete barge and created a permanent Ballast Seed Garden on Bristol's Floating Harbour, populated with a variety of non-native plants, creating a living history of the city's trade and maritime past.
-The University of Bristol Botanic Garden team will plant a new scheme plants at the Floating Garden annually.
-To access the list of plants for our Spring-Autumn 2013 scheme please click here.
+Maria Thereza Alves discovered that these ballast seeds can lie dormant for hundreds of years, but that by excavating the river bed, it may be possible to germinate and grow these seeds into flourishing plants.
+For Alves, ballast seeds can be seen as a living embodiment of Bristol’s history of trade, reflecting the different routes travelled by Bristol merchants worldwide.
+Working with the University of Bristol Botanic Garden and Bristol City Council, Arnolfini have utilised a disused concrete barge and created a permanent Ballast Seed Garden on Bristol's Floating Harbour, populated with a variety of non-native plants, creating a living history of the city's trade and maritime past.
+The University of Bristol Botanic Garden team will plant a new scheme of plants at the Floating Garden annually.
+To access the list of plants for our Spring-Autumn 2013 scheme please download it here.

-The floating garden was designed by German designer Gitta Gschwendtner who worked closely with the artist to create a contemplative architectural space to walk, sit and observe the plants, with specialist advice from Nick Wray at the University of Bristol Botanic Garden and Lucy Empson at Bristol City Council.
+The Floating Garden was designed by German designer Gitta Gschwendtner who worked closely with the artist to create a contemplative architectural space to walk, sit and observe the plants, with specialist advice from Nick Wray at the University of Bristol Botanic Garden and Lucy Empson at Bristol City Council.
 The derelict barge was transformed with the advice of structural engineers Ramboll, who worked with the designer and Arnolfini construction team to realize the design and Bristol Harbour Authority.
+Sustainability is an important aspect of the project, and both the garden’s irrigation system - using water pumped straight from the floating harbour - and its lighting system, are powered by solar panels.
+Bristol based creative design practice Eudaimon consulted on these aspects of the garden.
 Plants are provided courtesy of the University of Bristol Botanic Garden, with the gracious help of their team of volunteers.